DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2026-02-04-changes-to-the-way-we-talk-about-qualified-teacher-status.md

   - policy
 ---

-In 2025, the Department for Education (DfE) changed the way it talked about QTS across all its services.
+In 2025, the Department for Education (DfE) changed how it spoke about QTS across all its services.

 The Register trainee teachers service is one of the only places where we follow a trainee's progression throughout their QTS journey.
-This meant we had to find additional wording to use alongside the recommended wording from the policy team.
+This meant we had to find additional wording to use alongside the policy team's recommended wording.

-We completed several activities to understand how best to add new wording without creating large-scale change.
-We then agreed the changes with policy.
+We completed several activities to determine the best way to add new wording without causing a large-scale change.
+We then agreed on the changes with policy.

 We worked alongside content designers from other teams to ensure consistency across DfE.